 Minimizes Pressure Ulcers

-This indicates the percent of residents that suffered from a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are routinely caused by residents staying in one position for too long.
-Better nursing protocols can reduce the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percent of patients who sustained a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are often caused by residents staying in one position for too long.
+Better nursing care minimizes the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls